Skip to main content

 The timing of meals also introduces another layer of complexity.
 Intermittent fasting, or time-restricted feeding, has become a popular strategy for improving metabolic health.
 By consolidating food intake into a specific window, it can lower baseline insulin levels and enhance insulin sensitivity.

-This can be beneficial for hormonal balance, particularly in conditions like Polycystic Ovary Syndrome (PCOS), which is characterized by and elevated androgens.
+This can be beneficial for hormonal balance, particularly in conditions like Polycystic Ovary Syndrome (PCOS), which is characterized by insulin resistance and elevated androgens.
 However, prolonged fasting, especially when combined with high-intensity exercise and other life stressors, can also be perceived by the body as a significant stressor, leading to an increase in cortisol.

 A hormonal panel for an individual practicing intermittent fasting might show improved glycemic control markers alongside elevated cortisol, demonstrating the dual nature of such an intervention.